VinhDac/RHUL_Final/READ_ME.md

 # Data Snooping in Deep Learning: dissertation (working draft)

-*Working draft, written as a journey rather than a proof: we start from the ordinary, by-the-book way of judging a model by its number, and follow honestly where it leads.
-Reasoning first; the code behind every number is in the appendices.
-Compass in `NORTH_STAR.md`; the underlying argument in `KEY_CORE.html`.*

-*Constraint (handbook): final submission ≤ 50 pages, including bibliography, tables and figures, excluding appendices.*

----

 ## Abstract

 We start out doing the most natural thing in the world.
 We have a model, we want to know if it is any good, so we hide some data, let it guess, count the hits, and read off a number.
 High is good.
 And we are ready to believe it.